 My first thought when pulling the news paper out of the box that Friday afternoon was “Wow, they got the story out”.
 It was in my mailbox just over 3 hours after word came of Bo’s passing.
 The second thought was wondering why they went with that headline.
-BO DEAD did seem kind of harsh, Jess thought so too.
-I’m sure they didn’t mean anything by it but I feel some more thought could have gone into that.
-The News is currently printing some of the letters to the edit from upset readers that want heads to roll for going with that headline.
+BO DEAD did seem kind of harsh, I’m sure they didn’t mean anything by it but I feel some more thought could have gone into that.
+The News is currently printing some of the letters to the editor from upset readers that want heads to roll for going with that headline:

 Friday, December 08, 2006